NaveenMantri26/TEAM-133-DATA_DETECTIVES/README.md

 Tracks progress and recommends next topics

-Essentially, it works like a 24×7 intelligent personal tutor.
+It works like a 24×7 intelligent personal tutor.

 🎯 Problem Statement
 Students often struggle with: